-- In 2021, Marsh McLennan delivered strong performance as we successfully continued to navigate the global health crisis to execute on our long-term financial and strategic objectives - GAAP EPS increased 56%, and we delivered 24% growth in adjusted EPS\, the highest in over two decades - We generated \$19.8 billion of revenue, an increase of 15% compared with 2020.
-We achieved 10% growth in underlying revenue - We grew our adjusted operating income\ by 18% with GAAP operating income increasing by 41%, and expanded adjusted margins for our 14th consecutive year - \ Please see Exhibit A for a reconciliation of our non-GAAP financial measures to GAAP financial measures and related disclosures.
+- In 2022, Marsh McLennan delivered strong results as we successfully continued to invest in our talent and capabilities, both organically and through acquisitions - Our GAAP EPS decreased 1%.
+We delivered 11% growth in adjusted EPS - We generated \$20.7 billion of revenue, an increase of 5% on a GAAP basis compared with 2021.
+We achieved 9% growth in underlying revenue - Our GAAP operating income decreased by 1%.
+We grew our adjusted operating income by 11%, and expanded adjusted margins for our 15th consecutive year - Please see Exhibit A for a reconciliation of our non-GAAP financial measures to GAAP financial measures and related disclosures.